TimothyDanielQlik/git-site/docs/conflicts.md

 ebca4258650049a273e9a67b3fb9aad8aa70af22 refs/remotes/origin/new-branch
 ```

-Now we can see that the remote and local branches are up-to-date and pointing to the same commit.
-And that is what we want.
+Now we can see that the remote and local branches are up-to-date and pointing to the same commit,
+and that is what we want.